-The arrival of a baby is cause for celebration, yet 1 in 5 mothers are robbed of that joy by some form of mental health challenge, either during their pregnancy, or within 12 months of giving birth.
+The arrival of a baby is cause for celebration, yet 1 in 5 mothers miss that joy by some form of mental health challenge, either during their pregnancy, or within 12 months of giving birth.

-The many life challenges that occur around a pregnancy can leave mums-to-be more vulnerable to mental health issues.
+The many life challenges that occur around a pregnancy can leave mums-to-be more vulnerable to mental health challenges.
 One thing we can all do is to let them know they are not alone.

 Many mums hide what they’re going through